How Do I Adjust the Date Range on a Report?

 Step 2 - In this case, we'll select weekly.
 Now the report should look like this:

-As you can see here, this is very useful if you're looking to break up larger data sets and measure trends over a specified interval of time, rather than trying to simply look at the totals for the period.
+As you can see here, this is very useful to look at smaller data sets and measure trends over a specified interval of time, rather than trying to simply look at the totals for the period.

 Through this chart, I can see my Sales are down for the week!
-Now perhaps this is not surprising considering I created this on a Monday, but it might have been a more concerning drop-off if I was looking at historical data covering a different period (e.g. Last Year).
+Now perhaps this is not surprising considering I created this on a Thursday and the week isn't complete yet (!)

 And that's it :)